-- Real-time analysis.
-It is always crucial to stay updated on your customers’ opinions and reactions in real time to take action immediately if a severe problem arises.
+Real-time analysis.
+It's always crucial to stay updated on your customers’ opinions and reactions in real time to take action immediately if a severe problem arises.

-- Centralized analysis criteria.
+Centralized analysis criteria.
 Deciding on whether a piece of text is positive, neutral, or negative can be a challenging task for humans since they may make subjective judgments based on their previous experiences and beliefs.
-That is why it is better to be guided by a unified sentiment analysis system that can be applied to all text data.
+That is why it's better to be guided by a unified sentiment analysis system that can be applied to all text data.